Introduction

 All you need to do is choose a new provider and they will then liaise with your current ISA provider to complete the transfer.
 You'll most likely only need to fill out a form on their website or app and also provide a signature at some point.

-As an example, Wesleyan's With Profits Stocks and Shares ISA allows you to begin the ISA transfer process online.
+As an example, Wesleyan's With Profits Stocks and Shares ISA allows you to begin the transfer process online.
 Wesleyan then takes care of the actual mechanics involved with the transfer.

 With any ISA transfer, the complex side will be taken care of by your new and existing providers.
 Some providers may charge an exit fee to transfer out, so it's best to check what the policy is first.